roboticslab-uc3m/humasoft-yarp-devices/doc/softarm-usage.md

 ### Control module:

 * **soft-arm-control in open-loop**: It will reach the commanded position starting from the initial position in which the neck is.
-Ideal for controlling with the SpaceMouse Wireless without using the IMU sensor.
+Note: in open loop, the system will solve the inverse kinematic using mathematical method by default.
+If you want, the system can take the IK result using a table adding the parameter: --tableIk *pathFile*.
+For example, you can add [Table170.csv](https://drive.google.com/file/d/11WGYk2OSIJfw9gZr_Mzdz_D2S0rOdJqH/view?usp=sharing) writing --tableIk ~/Table170.csv if you've located this file in your home dir.
    * Terminal 1: open loop control module
     ```bash
     yarpdev --device SoftArmControl --name /SoftArmControl --remoteRobot /softarm --fkPeriod 0 --coordRepr none --angleRepr polarAzimuth --angularUnits degrees